 She’s fourteen, figuring out life with three siblings and a new stepmom, and navigating her freshman year at a stupid high school where she doesn’t even want to be.
 She was supposed to be at arts school by now.

 It’s fine, though, totally fine: she’s going to practice her viola extra hard and get into LACHSA next year.
-She’s definitely 100 percent focused and not even slightly going … Continue reading →
+She’s definitely 100 percent focused and … Continue reading →

-As a pastor working in a neighborhood with the highest concentration of murderous gang activity in Los Angeles, Gregory Boyle created an organization to … Continue reading →
+As a pastor working in a neighborhood with the highest concentration of murderous gang activity in Los Angeles, Gregory Boyle … Continue reading →